purpul-o/Project-Hallucination/README.md

+<h1 align="center">Project Hallucination</h1>
 <p align="center">

-# Project Hallucination

-A semi‑realistic, configurable vehicle chassis and suspension system.
+A semi-realistic, configurable vehicle chassis and suspension system.

-**⚠️ Note:** This is a **reference implementation**—not yet tested for production use.
+<b>⚠️ Note:</b> This is a <b>reference implementation</b>—not yet tested for production use.
 It's ideal for learning, prototyping, or extending, but shouldn’t be used in live game environments without further testing.
 </p>